Bill Murray: 1980–1993: Work with Harold Ramis

 In the early 1980s, he collaborated with writer-director Harold Ramis and starred in a string of box-office hits, including Caddyshack (1980) and Stripes (1981) and had a role in Tootsie (1982).
 He portrayed Hunter S. Thompson in Where the Buffalo Roam (1980).
 Murray was the first guest on NBC's Late Night with David Letterman on February 1, 1982.
 He later appeared on the first episode of the Late Show with David Letterman on August 30, 1993, when the show moved to CBS.
 On January 31, 2012, 30 years after his first appearance with Letterman, Murray appeared again on his talk show.
 He appeared as Letterman's final guest when the host retired on May 20, 2015.

 Murray began work on a film adaptation of W. Somerset Maugham's novel The Razor's Edge.
 The film, which Murray co-wrote, was his first starring role in a drama.
 He later agreed with Columbia Pictures to star in Ghostbusters—in a role originally written for John Belushi—to get financing for The Razor's Edge.
 Ghostbusters became the highest-grossing film of 1984 and, at the time, the highest-grossing comedy ever.
-The Razor's Edge, which was filmed before Ghostbusters was released, was a box-office flop.

 Disappointed over the failure of The Razor's Edge, Murray took a hiatus from acting for four years to study philosophy and history at Sorbonne University, frequent the Cinémathèque in Paris, and to spend time with his family in their Hudson River Valley home.
 During that time, his second son, Luke, was born.
 With the exception of a cameo in Little Shop of Horrors (1986), he made no film appearances, but participated in public readings in Manhattan organized by playwright-director Timothy Mayer and in a stage production of Bertolt Brecht's A Man's a Man.
 Murray returned to film with Scrooged (1988) and Ghostbusters II (1989).

 Murray made his first and only attempt at directing when he co-directed Quick Change (1990) with producer Howard Franklin.
 He co-starred in Frank Oz's What About Bob?
 (1991) alongside Richard Dreyfuss.
 He starred in Harold Ramis's fantasy comedy Groundhog Day (1993).
 The Washington Posts Hal Hinson praised Murray's performance: "Murray is a breed unto himself, a sort of gonzo minimalist.
 And he's never been funnier as a comedian or more in control as an actor than he is here.
 It's easily his best movie."
 That same year, he starred in the comedy Mad Dog and Glory alongside Robert De Niro and Uma Thurman.
 Vincent Canby of The New York Times wrote, "The great satisfaction of Mad Dog and Glory is watching Mr. De Niro and Mr. Murray play against type with such invigorating ease."